dearhive/MashShare/readme.txt

 * Fix: Share Buttons are not shown on a few ajax based themes.
 (Remove is_main_query() condition)
 * Fix: WP Shorturls are enabled per default
 * Fix: Warning message when log folder is not writeable
+* Fix: Warning message when curl_init not availabe

 = 3.1.2 =
 * New: Option to show Social Sharing options meta box only for specific user roles